Robert Mueller Bombshell: Ukraine Politician Who Worked With Michael Cohen On 'Peace Plan' Will Testify Friday

 Whether Trump himself ever saw the “peace plan” is also uncertain.

 Cohen has had business interests in Ukraine and is married to the daughter of a Ukrainian immigrant.
-His father-in-law, businessman Fima Shusterman, according to the new book Trump/Russia: A Definitive History by reporter Seth Hettena has likely acted as a “silent partner” in Trump’s businesses and may have served “as a conduit for Russian investors in Trump properties and other ventures.”
+His father-in-law, businessman Fima Shusterman, according to the new book Trump/Russia: A Definitive History by reporter Seth Hettena, has likely acted as a “silent partner” in Trump’s businesses and may have served “as a conduit for Russian investors in Trump properties and other ventures.”
 Trump hired Cohen in 2006 as “a favor” to Shusterman, according to the book.

-Cohen said in an interview with The Washington Post that Artemenko assured him that Russian President Vladimir Putin and his government were “on board” with the so-called “peace plan,” but the Ukrainian politician denied that he gave any such assurances to Cohen.
+Cohen said in an interview with the Washington Post that Artemenko assured him that Russian President Vladimir Putin and his government were “on board” with the so-called “peace plan,” but the Ukrainian politician denied that he gave any such assurances to Cohen.

-Sater, who emigrated from Russia at the age of six, and Cohen have reportedly known each other since childhood.
+Sater, who emigrated from Russia at the age of 6, and Cohen have reportedly known each other since childhood.
 In their correspondence over the Trump Tower Moscow development, Sater emailed Cohen and told him that Trump “can become president of the USA and we can engineer it.
 I will get all of Putin’s team to buy in on this, I will manage this process.”